sferics/obs-processing/README.md

 <br/>

 ### <a name="export_conda_environments"></a>export\_conda\_environment.sh
-Exports conda environment information to [config/environment.yml](#environment).
-Only skips "path:" and "variables:" section because they depend on the local system.
+Export conda environment information to [config/environment.yml](#environment).
+Only skip "path:" and "variables:" sections because they depend on the local system.
 <br/>

 ### <a name="install"></a>install.sh
 Install the repository using conda and prepare everything to get started immediately.
-It creates the "obs" environment, installs all needed packages and sets the right environment variables.
+The script creates the "obs" environment, installs all needed packages and sets the right environment variables.
 <br/>

 ### <a name="multi_decode_bufr"></a>multi\_decode\_bufr.sh